Schnitzer Steel Industries (NASDAQ:SCHN) Updates Q4 2021 Earnings Guidance

 Schnitzer Steel Industries (NASDAQ:SCHN) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.750-$1.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.570.
+The company provided earnings per share (EPS) guidance of $1.750-$1.830 for the period, compared to the Thomson Reuters consensus estimate of $1.570.
 The company issued revenue guidance of -.

+Schnitzer Steel Industries (NASDAQ:SCHN) last posted its earnings results on Thursday, October 21st.
+The basic materials company reported $1.81 EPS for the quarter, beating the Zacks’ consensus estimate of $1.71 by $0.10.
+Schnitzer Steel Industries had a return on equity of 18.11% and a net margin of 5.31%.
+During the same period in the prior year, the company earned $0.23 EPS.
+On average, analysts predict that Schnitzer Steel Industries will post 5.82 EPS for the current fiscal year.

-A number of analysts recently issued reports on SCHN shares.
-Northland Securities started coverage on shares of Schnitzer Steel Industries in a research report on Monday, July 19th.
-They set an outperform rating for the company.
-Zacks Investment Research downgraded shares of Schnitzer Steel Industries from a hold rating to a sell rating in a research report on Thursday, September 23rd.
-One investment analyst has rated the stock with a sell rating and three have issued a buy rating to the company.
-According to data from MarketBeat, Schnitzer Steel Industries has an average rating of Buy and a consensus price target of $42.67.
+Several analysts have recently weighed in on the company.
+Zacks Investment Research downgraded Schnitzer Steel Industries from a hold rating to a sell rating in a report on Thursday, September 23rd.
+Northland Securities began coverage on Schnitzer Steel Industries in a research report on Monday, July 19th.
+They set an outperform rating on the stock.
+One investment analyst has rated the stock with a sell rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $42.67.

+An institutional investor recently raised its position in Schnitzer Steel Industries stock.
+Royal Bank of Canada boosted its stake in Schnitzer Steel Industries, Inc. (NASDAQ:SCHN) by 104.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 3,707 shares of the basic materials company’s stock after purchasing an additional 1,898 shares during the period.
+Royal Bank of Canada’s holdings in Schnitzer Steel Industries were worth $182,000 at the end of the most recent reporting period.
+81.51% of the stock is currently owned by hedge funds and other institutional investors.

 Schnitzer Steel Industries, Inc engages in the recycling of ferrous and nonferrous scrap metal and manufacture of finished steel products.
 It operates through the following segments: Auto and Metals Recycling (AMR) and Cascade Steel and Scrap (CSS).
 The AMR segment acquires and recycles ferrous and nonferrous scrap metal for sale to foreign and domestic metal producers, processors and brokers and procure salvaged vehicles and sells serviceable used auto parts from these vehicles through a network of self-service auto parts stores.